hashicorp/terraform/website/source/docs/providers/aws/r/rds_cluster_instance.html.markdown

 enhanced monitoring metrics to CloudWatch Logs.
 You can find more information on the [AWS Documentation](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.html) what IAM permissions are needed to allow Enhanced Monitoring for RDS Instances.
 * `monitoring_interval` - (Optional) The interval, in seconds, between points when Enhanced Monitoring metrics are collected for the DB instance.
 To disable collecting Enhanced Monitoring metrics, specify 0.
 The default is 0.
 Valid Values: 0, 1, 5, 10, 15, 30, 60.
+* `promotion_tier` - (Optional) Default 0.
+Failover Priority setting on instance level.
+The reader who has lower tier has higher priority to get promoter to writer
 * `kms_key_id` - (Optional) The ARN for the KMS encryption key.
 When specifying `kms_key_id`, `storage_encrypted` needs to be set to true
 * `tags` - (Optional) A mapping of tags to assign to the instance.